The Miracle of Compound Interest

 It’s right around then and especially after you hit 500k that the compounding effect really takes off.

-Even if it takes a little while, compound interest eventually stays to pay off in a big way.
+Even if it takes a little while, compound interest eventually starts to pay off in a big way.

 The growth is one of the reasons the rich get richer.
 The more money you have, the easier it is to make it work for you.
 However, it doesn’t mean that people starting at 0 can’t get there eventually either.
 Just look at Bob!